Program to provide a Linux cd history directory stack

 provides a Linux shell cd history directory stack.
 A shell

-can also integrate the Command Line Fuzzy
+Command Line Fuzzy Finder

-select on previously visited directories.
-See the section below about
+directories.
+See the sections below about FZF

 The latest version and documentation is available at http://github.com/bulletmark/cdhist.